 The 2000 Sydney Olympics was an important event for Peris.
 Not only was she competing in her second Olympic Games, but she was also going to be the first torchbearer in the Olympic torch relay.

 Beginning at Uluru, 'the spiritual heart of Australia', the torch was lit by the Governor-General and then held by Aboriginal elders, before being passed to Peris.

 Peris ran the first stretch of the torch relay barefoot in recognition of the traditional owners of the land.
 Peris’s daughter, Jessica, ran with her.

-On that single day, it was as if all the different threads of my life had come together — my aboriginality, my love of family represented by Jessie at my shoulder, my sport which carried me on the rollercoaster ride to this day, my spirituality, my love of Australia …
+On that single day, it was as if all the different threads of my life had come together — my Aboriginality, my love of family represented by Jessie at my shoulder, my sport which carried me on the rollercoaster ride to this day, my spirituality, my love of Australia …

 Indigenous rights and politics

-In early 2013, Prime Minister Julia Gillard invited Peris to join the Australian Labour Party.
+In early 2013, Prime Minister Julia Gillard invited Peris to join the Australian Labor Party.
 On 7 September 2013 Nova Peris became the first Indigenous woman to be elected to federal parliament as senator for the Northern Territory.

 See Nova Peris’s gold medal and other collection highlights on show in the Gallery of First Australians at the National Museum of Australia

 In our collection